Last Updated on July 21, 2023

-You’ll need to pack for the beach, for trekking in the jungle, for going out, and think of bringing some appropriate clothing to visit temples.
+You’ll need to pack clothes for the beach, for hiking in the jungle, for going out, and think of bringing some appropriate clothing to visit temples.
 There are also a few essentials you shouldn’t forget to bring.

-The most important thing is to make sure you have good travel insurance.
+The most important thing is to make sure you have good travel insurance, I recommend World Nomads, check out their webpage for more info and to get a quote.

 Disclaimer: This post contains affiliate links, which means that if you click on any links and make a purchase, we’ll get a small commission, at no cost to you.